+Data source: 2016 Sea Level Affecting Marshes Model (SLAMM) to Connecticut's Shoreline (Connecticut Department of Energy and Environmental Protection) Based on Public Act No. 18-82 adopted by the State of Connecticut planning for approximately 20 inches of sea level rise by mid-century.
 While the 20-inch sea level rise scenario in itself does not affect large numbers of structures, many of Norwalk's marshes and islands would be partially or fully inundated.
 Today, the marshes and islands play an important role in protecting upland areas by attenuating wave action and storm surge.
-Marshes are particularly important for water quality because they filter pollutants from stormwater and erosion and as habitat for wildlife and fisheries.
+Marshes are particularly important for water quality because they filter pollutants from stormwater and erosion and provide habitat for wildlife and fisheries.
 The 20-inch sea level rise scenario implies that some marshes may be converted to open water and/or that marshland will advance into upland areas.
+Figure 9.5 depicts the likelihood for areas that may become marshland by the year 2050.
+Based on these data, 238 properties are projected to have at least a 50% likelihood of becoming marshland by the year 2050.
+The total assessed value of these properties is approximately \$660 million.
+The properties are predominantly single-family dwellings in areas such as Rowayton and East Norwalk, while impacted properties in South Norwalk are comprised of single-family and multi-family dwellings, as well as commercial and maritime uses.
+Appendix D contains Figures 9.5 a-c, which provide enlarged maps of future marsh scenarios for East Norwalk, Rowayton and South Norwalk.

 The Nature Conservancy in 2014 published a study of potential advancement of salt marshes in Norwalk up to 2080-well beyond the 2050 date of the 20-inch sea level scenario.
 The purpose of the study was to evaluate and identify areas suitable for advancement of salt marshes, so that these resources can persist over time.
-Areas identified as suitable were existing open space parcels.
-The climate change vulnerability assessment and adaptation plan recommended in this plan should review this information and incorporate attention to potential impacts of changes to Norwalk's marshes and islands as a result of sea level rise.
+Areas identified as suitable were existing open space parcels.2The climate change vulnerability assessment and adaptation plan recommended in this plan should review this information and incorporate attention to potential impacts of changes to Norwalk's marshes and islands as a result of sea level rise.